imagekit-developer/imagekit-javascript/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Twitter Follow](https://img.shields.io/twitter/follow/imagekitio?label=Follow&style=social)](https://twitter.com/ImagekitIo)

 Javascript SDK for [ImageKit](https://imagekit.io/) provides URL generation for image & video resizing and provides an interface for file upload.
-This SDK is lightweight and you can also use this as an ES module.
+This SDK is lightweight and has no dependency.
+You can also use this as an ES module.

 ImageKit is complete media storage, optimization, and transformation solution that comes with an [image and video CDN](https://imagekit.io/features/imagekit-infrastructure).
 It can be integrated with your existing infrastructure - storage like AWS S3, web servers, your CDN, and custom domain names, allowing you to deliver optimized images in minutes with minimal code changes.